-Discover the Paradise Pool in Linden
+Paradise Pool in Linden (Waterfall and Swimming Hole)

-Paradise Pool in Linden is a beautiful natural waterhole on Bulls Creek, which can be accessed via a short but moderately challenging walking trail.
+The Paradise Pool in Linden in the Blue Mountains is a stunning natural waterhole on Bulls Creek, accessible via a short, moderately challenging bushwalking trail.

 Paradise Pool Walking Track